pkic/pkic.org/content/blog/2018/2018-01-06-2018-looking-back-moving-forward.md

 [Return of Coppersmith’s Attack (ROCA)][2] is a vulnerability in the generation of RSA keys used by a software library adopted in cryptographic smartcards, security tokens and other secure hardware chips.
 ROCA was found in a cryptographic library used in a wide range of cryptographic chips produced by Infineon Technologies AG.
 The vulnerability was disclosed to Infineon in the first week of February with an agreement to an 8 month period before public disclosure.
 Major vendors including Microsoft, Google, HP, Lenovo and Fujitsu released the software updates and guidelines for mitigation.
 A scan of certificate transparency logs showed that few SSL/TLS certificates were impacted.

-The [Return Of Bleichenbacher&#8217;s Oracle Threat (ROBOT) attack][3] was announced at the end of 2017.
+The [Return Of Bleichenbacher’s Oracle Threat (ROBOT) attack][3] was announced at the end of 2017.
 ROBOT is a 19-year-old vulnerability that allows performing RSA decryption and signing operations with the private key of an SSL/TLS server.
 ROBOT only affects SSL/TLS cipher modes that use RSA encryption.
 Most modern SSL/TLS connections use an Elliptic Curve Diffie Hellman key exchange and need RSA only for signatures.
 It is recommended that RSA encryption modes be disabled.

 ## SHA-1 Deprecation